ryan-aday/Python_Trajectory_Maker/README.md

 # Python_Trajectory_Maker
 Creates files based off of a trajectory moving about a fixed emplacement.
-Note: Currently, this script creates a trajectory circling the radar.
+Note: Currently, this script creates a trajectory circling the emplacement.
 You can modify the .py script to modify the trajectories for your own use.

 # References
 [Unit Converter](https://www.unitconverters.net/angle/degree-to-mil.html)